-On July 16, 2021, a new type of experience-based facility "ZUKAN MUSEUM GINZA powered by Shogakukan no Zukan NEO" (hereinafter "Zukan Museum Ginza") opened on the 6th floor of Tokyu Plaza Ginza in Ginza, Tokyo.
+On July 16, 2021, a new type of experience-based facility "ZUKAN MUSEUM GINZA powered by Shogakukan Encyclopedia NEO" (hereinafter "Zukan Museum Ginza") opened on the 6th floor of Tokyu Plaza Ginza in Ginza, Tokyo.

-Since I have been interviewing this topical facility immediately, I will report on the state of the venue, how to enjoy exploration, points I noticed, etc.!
+Since I have been interviewing this hot topic immediately, I will report on the state of the venue, how to enjoy exploration, points I noticed, etc.!

 What kind of facility is "Zukan Museum Ginza"?

-"Zukan Museum Ginza" explores the world where a wide variety of creatures picked up from the "Shogakukan Encyclopedia NEO" series, which has a cumulative circulation of over 11 million copies, are digitally visualized, and explores the real ecosystem and nature.
+"Zukan Museum Ginza" explores the world where a wide variety of creatures picked up from the "Shogakukan Encyclopedia NEO" series, which has a cumulative circulation of more than 11 million copies, are visualized digitally, and explores the real ecosystem and nature.
 It is a facility where you can learn.

 Among them, the "Antview Zone" is an unusual space where you can explore the creatures found in thickets from the perspective of ants.
 When the insects took off, the wind blew and vibrated in the zone, and I was able to experience the feeling of an ant.

-The mechanism is to condense 24 hours a day into 24 minutes, and the scenery changes with the passage of time in the morning, noon, evening, and night, but I am surprised that the creatures that appear will change depending on the time of day!
+The mechanism is to condense 24 hours a day into 24 minutes, and the scenery changes with the passage of time in the morning, noon, evening, and night, but it is surprising that the creatures that appear will change depending on the time of day!
 In other words, nocturnal creatures can only be observed at night.

 Creatures often move and disappear from the screen, which can be frustrating for some, but it's also a spice that excites visitors' exploration.
-Let's enjoy the creatures living in a natural way.
+Let's enjoy the creatures living naturally.

 By the way, "Zukan Museum Ginza" is a large facility that uses the entire floor of Tokyu Plaza Ginza, but in reality, there is no information board about which creatures will appear at which spots.